autolab/Autolab/docs/installation/osx.md

 Follow the step-by-step instructions below:

+1. Install one of two database options

+    -  <a href="https://www.tutorialspoint.com/sqlite/sqlite_installation.htm" target="_blank">SQLite</a> should **only** be used in development
+    -  <a href="https://dev.mysql.com/doc/refman/8.0/en/macos-installation-pkg.html" target="_blank">MySQL</a> can be used in development or production

-1. Install <a href="https://github.com/sstephenson/rbenv" target="_blank">rbenv</a> (use the Basic GitHub Checkout method)
+2. Install <a href="https://github.com/sstephenson/rbenv" target="_blank">rbenv</a> (use the Basic GitHub Checkout method)

-2. Install <a href="https://github.com/sstephenson/ruby-build" target="_blank">ruby-build</a> as an rbenv plugin:
+3. Install <a href="https://github.com/sstephenson/ruby-build" target="_blank">ruby-build</a> as an rbenv plugin:

         :::bash
         git clone https://github.com/sstephenson/ruby-build.git ~/.rbenv/plugins/ruby-build

     Restart your shell at this point in order to start using your newly installed rbenv

-3. Clone the Autolab repo into home directory and enter it:
+4. Clone the Autolab repo into home directory and enter it:

         :::bash
         cd ~/
         git clone https://github.com/autolab/Autolab.git && cd Autolab

-4. Install the correct version of ruby:
+5. Install the correct version of ruby:

         :::bash
         rbenv install $(cat .ruby-version)